p2-inc/keycloak-orgs/README.md

 ### Mappers

-There is currently a single OIDC mapper that adds Organization membership and roles to the token.
-The format of the addition to the token is
+There are currently two OIDC mapper that adds either Organization attributes or Organization membership and roles to the token.
+An example of the format of the membership addition to the token is:

 ```json
   "organizations": {